stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 ### 3.0 Prepare Automation Document IAM Role

-The Systems Manager Automation Document we are building will require to assume a permission to executes the investigative / remediation steps.
-For this we will need to create an IAM role to assume permission allowed to conduct these playbook.
-To simplify the deployment process, we have created a cloudformation template that you can deploy via the console or aws cli.
-Please choose one of below deployment step
+The Systems Manager Automation Document you are building will require assumed permissions to execute the investigation and remediation steps.
+You will need to create the IAM role it will assume granting the permissions to perform the playbook activities.
+To simplify the deployment process, a cloudformation template has been provided that you can deploy via the console or aws cli.
+Please choose one of the two following deployment steps.

 {{%expand "Click here for CloudFormation Console deployment step"%}}
   1. Download the template [here.](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Code/templates/automation_role.yml "Resources template")